-This sample was also a lot of fun to make.
 I set out to layer two sheets of plastic together and secure them with columns of machine stitching.
 Once the stitching was in place, I cut between every other row.
 I then flared the slashed edges open and closed in alternating rows to create a very textural, energetic sample.
 If this were scaled up, I think the technique would be more dramatic.

 The coil/twist/scrunch technique was underwhelming with this material.
 Yes, it was able to be twisted.
 Plied, even.
 But due to the clear fabric, the texture wasn’t identifiable.
 It appeared messy and I didn’t like how it looked.
 I chose not to pursue working with this plied plastic strand.

 With this sample, I wanted to use strips of plastic to create texture but with soft edges.
 With minimal manipulation, I was able to produce this sample.
 Grey thread, again continues to give visual definition to the stitching and communicates to the eye exactly where the layers are attached, allowing for thoughtful exploration of the shapes and movement in each sample.